paulvtan/My-Project/README.md

 **IMPORTANT**
 * Due to recent changes to Riot game API, you can no longer make a client side call, therefore this app is currently not responsive.
 I have tried using CORS to go around this issue, but the server doesn't allow this.
-A work around is still being figure out.
+A work around is still being figured out.